 The ancient Greek physician, Hippocrates, often referred to as the father of Western medicine, once said, “Let food be thy medicine, and medicine be thy food.”

 The good news is there are many viable and centuries-proven alternatives that can give your immune system the boost it needs to combat the seasonal sniffles.
 Spices are wonderful because, unlike drugs, you don’t need to “take” them.
-Instead add them to your favorite dishes.
+Instead, you can add them to your favorite dishes for a kick of flavor and increased immunity.

-Here are five of the best spices help your body fight off viruses, infections and inflammation:
+Here are five of the best spices to help your body bolster immunity levels and fight off viruses, infections and inflammation:

 You’ve likely seen turmeric showing up on the labels of today’s trendiest foods ― for good reason.
 This powerful and flavorful ancient spice gets its vibrant color from curcumin, a potent anti-inflammatory compound with properties rivaling that of ibuprofen, without the side effects.